Elie-aero/Aerospace-CFD-Portfolio/README.md

 SolidWorks

 **Technical workflow**
-Git · GitHub · LaTeX · Excel
+LaTeX · Excel

 **Currently developing**
-CFD · OpenFOAM · COMSOL · advanced numerical simulation
+CFD · COMSOL · advanced numerical simulation

 > Learning-stage technologies are identified separately and are not presented as demonstrated expertise.